 Pretty obvious really.
 Don’t speed!
-Not only will you be staying the right side of the law and avoid penalty points that could cost your licence, you’ll be scoring brownie points with the black box.
+Not only will you be staying the right side of the law and avoiding penalty points that could cost your licence, but you’ll also be scoring brownie points with the black box.
 Don’t confuse obeying the speed limit with driving slowly.
 Your insurer isn’t expecting you to dawdle along with a queue of frustrated drivers behind you.
 Just choose a speed that’s appropriate for the conditions, and never more than the speed limit.

 Keep your black box happy by braking early and smoothly to slow down for bends and junctions.
 Look well ahead so you can anticipate the need to change speed, rather than reacting at the last minute.
-That said, if you need to really jump on the brakes to avoid an accident, make sure you do!
+That said if you need to really jump on the brakes to avoid an accident, make sure you do!

 The black box measures how hard you accelerate, so don’t bury your right foot every time you pull away.
-Drive smoothly, and change into a high gear without letting the engine labour.
+Drive smoothly, and change into high gear without letting the engine labour.
 Driving this way won’t just please your insurer, you’ll save money on fuel too.

-Avoid late night driving
+Avoid late-night driving

 Being the designated driver once in a while isn’t going to push your premium through the roof, but regular night drives could increase the price of your policy.
 That’s because accidents are more likely at certain times, and late at night is one of them.
 So don’t make a habit of nighttime driving.
 If you can’t avoid it (perhaps because you work shifts), a telematics policy may not be right for you.